Cimlah/docker-debian-sftp/README.md

 ## What is it?
 Docker-debian-sftp is a Docker container running sftp server.
 Not only you get isolation from the side of Docker, but also there is chroot in sshd_config set-up.
-It is meant to run alongside with [filestash](https://github.com/mickael-kerjean/filestash), but can very simply edit *docker-compose.yml* not to use filestash.
+It is meant to run alongside with [Filestash](https://github.com/mickael-kerjean/filestash), but can very simply edit *docker-compose.yml* not to use Filestash.

 ## How to use it?
 While in main directory of this repo, you can simply execute command: `docker-compose up -d` or copy content of my *docker-compose.yml*: